 Public transport from Kingston involves taking a Port Antonio coaster bus which costs JM$450 per person.
 You may hear the conductors (men who load the buses) calling out ‘Porty’ instead which is just an affectionate abbreviation of the town’s name.
 Enjoy a scenic ride through the hills of St. Andrew, St. Mary then finally through the coastal villages of Portland until the last bus stop in the heart of Port Antonio.
 From there, take a route taxi for JM$150 per person heading to Frenchman’s Cove.
 Estimate 3 hours for total commute time.
 Private transport is a similar route, albeit shorter since there are zero stops along the way unless you choose to make one.
 I forgot to take a picture of the beach’s sign but it’s impossible to miss from the main road.
 Parking spaces are few but roadside parking just outside the resort is permitted.

 Beach passes are sold at the security post by the entrance gates.
-Entry to Frenchman’s Cove costs JM$1,000 with a valid local ID and US$12 without.
+As of 2023, entry to Frenchman’s Cove costs JM$1,500 with a valid local ID and US$15 without.
 Children under age 12 pay half-price.
 Weekdays are best for getting the beach to yourself.
 If you visit on a weekend like I did, you’ll have lots of company but it doesn’t get quite as crowded as a Negril or north coast beach would.
 In terms of facilities, bathrooms which double as changing rooms, showers, deckchairs, tables, a lifeguard post, restaurant and locker rentals are available.
 To me, their bathrooms could use a lot of work– they were tiny, cramped, slippery and a little dated.
 Also, I didn’t like the absence of signs.
 We basically had to figure out where the changing rooms and everything else were on our own.